scholarships available

 • “The work we have to do can be seen as a kind of coming alive...an awakening into our true nature, a releasing of our gifts.” —Joanna Macy

-Our souls are always speaking, reminding us of who we are and the essential gifts we carry as part of Earth’s dream of wholeness.
-Yet, as a culture we have become illiterate in the soul's symbolic language and thus miss-out on the great adventure of soul-led living.
-In this module, we will attune to soul’s guidance and employ the power of ceremony to say, "Yes!"
+Our souls are always speaking, reminding us of who we truly are and the essential gifts we each carry.
+Yet, as a culture we have become illiterate in soul's language of symbol and longing and thus we miss-out on the mythic adventure of soul-led living.
+In this module, we will court our souls and through the power of ceremony surrender to our next step in embodying who we truly are.

 What’s Included